Learning Development Service

 - Set yourself realistic goals.

-- Remind yourself why you chose the degree path you are on, and where you believe(d) it will take you.
+- Remind yourself why you chose the degree path you are on.

 - Remember the bigger picture.
 Even if an exam or piece of coursework seems unattainable, remember that – in the long run – the effort will be worthwhile and it’s just one more hurdle to overcome.